Nick-Chapman/quarter-forth/README.md

 The [next stage](f/boot.f) builds a simple `:` compiler, with support for immediate words.
 Bootstrapping continues until eventually we define support for parsing numbers, and thus become able to implement the standard [interpreter](f/interpreter.f) and [compiler](f/colon.f) which we expect from a Forth system.

+### Language choices

+- Case sensitive; lowercase preferred.
+- Null terminated strings.
+- Interpreter "[" and colon compiler ":" are separate words -- looking for markers, respectively "]" and ";" -- instead of being a single state aware word.
+- Numbers are unsigned. the `number? parser and `.` printer are base state aware, controlled by `hex` / `decimal`.
+- No support for floats or double arithmetic.
+- We do have return stack operators.
+- Recursion is possible/allowed.
+Enabled by words becoming visible in the dictionary from the moment the dictionary header is linked.
+- Recursion is the preferred means of coding iteration.
+Currently there is no support for the standard Forth looping words.
+They are not hard, but just not been done yet, and not really a priority for me.
+When you have recursion, who needs loops?
+- Tail recursion is supported via `tail` or`recurse` which seems to nicely complement the standard word `exit`.
+It allows easy coding of iterative processes which don't consume the return stack.
+You can do just about everything you want with if/then/exit/tail.

+### x86 Implementation choices

+- 16 bit. cell = 2bytes
+- Threading model: subroutine threaded
+- x86. call instructions are 3 bytes.
+A 1 byte op-code + 2 bytes relative address.
+- Dictionary header format: (null-terminated) string, link-cell, length/flag-byte, followed directly by the executable code.
+The address of the executable code is used as the representation for execution tokens.
+The link cell is 0 or points to the previous XT.

 ### References useful to me:
 - [Threaded Interpretive Languages, R. G. Loeliger, 1981](https://archive.org/details/R.G.LoeligerThreadedInterpretiveLanguagesTheirDesignAndImplementationByteBooks1981)
 - [Starting Forth, Leo Brodie](https://www.forth.com/starting-forth)